Basic Types of Intrusion Detection System

 A monitored or unmonitored burglar alarm can be both hardwired or a wireless system.
 An unmonitored intrusion alarm usually activates a siren or another noisy device once a sensor within the security system has detected an intrusion.
 It is not quite suitable a solution for remote properties and real estate in rural areas, though.

-Monitored home alarm are connected to a third party while the sensors trigger both an alarm and send an alert to the monitoring party.
-Modern day security systems are able also to connect and alert you on any events on your smartphone or another mobile device.
-Obviously, this type of home and/or office security solutions is more expensive since you usually get 24/7/365 monitoring service for your property.
+Monitored home alarms are connected to a third party while the sensors trigger both an alarm and send an alert to the monitoring party.
+Modern-day security systems are able also to connect and alert you to any events on your smartphone or another mobile device.
+Obviously, this type of home and/or office security solution is more expensive since you usually get a 24/7/365 monitoring service for your property.